His need to win drains him of power.

 ~ A Zen Master observing one strong competitor losing at an archery game.

 It is the Summer Olympics.
-I usually don’t watch sports.
-Unlike most guys, my husband could not care less and only watches World Cup Soccer every four years.
-But the guy living across the courtyard has a plasma TV the size of a classroom blackboard.
-It is always locked on the sports channel and we can literally observe athletes’ wrinkles from his window or poke through their football gear.
-Anyhow, running out of our South Park recordings on a Friday evening, we found ourselves watching the Olympic events in Beijing.
+I usually don’t watch sports, but the guy living across the courtyard has a plasma TV the size of a classroom blackboard.
+It is always locked on the sports channel and I can literally observe athletes’ wrinkles from his window or poke through their football gear.
+Anyhow, running out of decent movies to watch on, I found myself watching the Olympic events in Beijing.

 American swimmer Michael Phelps was competing in the 100m butterfly event.
 He started slow and was trailing all but one of the eight starters.
 Remarkably, he closed the gap on Serbia’s Milorad Cavic and finished with a mini-stroke, winning gold, outclassing his opponent by… a hundredth of a second.
-It was so magical that we couldn’t stop asking each other,”How did he do it?”
+It was so magical that I couldn’t stop wondering,”How did he do it?”

 Very often we feel this need to “win”.
 We constantly wonder how we are doing compared to others.
 We want to arrive at some future point, and it takes energy away from what we are doing at this moment.
 We’re not running our own race.

 We are in a culture that puts a high value on “keeping up with the Jones”.
 We believe that it’s imperative to be competitive and that we will finally “arrive” at some point that we can relax.
 Personal relationships are no different and I have seen some “unconscious” casualties caused by this attitude.